Yoast/developer/changelogs/shopify-seo.md

 #### Enhancements

-* Adds \"seller\" property to \"offer\" schema.
+* Adds "seller" property to "offer" schema.
-* Add support for \"checkoutPageURLTemplate\" in \"offers\" schema.
+* Add support for "checkoutPageURLTemplate" in "offers" schema.
-* Improves the style of the marker buttons in the analysis reports to align with the rest of the UI.
+* Removed support for BlackFriday code.

 ## 17/11/2022 13:10 (UTC)